The Throne of God continued…

 Then I looked and heard the voice of many angels, numbering thousands upon thousands, and ten thousand times ten thousand.
 They encircled the throne and the living creatures and the elders.
 In a loud voice they were saying: “Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise!”
 Rev. 5:11-12

-Next John heard all of creation worship the Lamb.
+Next John heard all of creation worshiping the Lamb.

 The above description of events in Heaven corresponds with how the Throne of God is organized along military lines, with the Four Living Creatures surrounding the Throne serving as a type of inner guard, with the angels of heaven serving as a heavenly host (army) encircling the Four Living Creatures.
 Further out still is all of creation that belongs to the kingdom of God and that praises the King who sits on the throne.

-The use of the passing of one event (the Ascension of Jesus Christ) to show us when another event will begin (the events of the Seven Seals) corresponds with the Lesson from the Fig Tree, which Jesus used to teach the disciples how they could anticipate the timing of an event (the beginning of summer) by watching for the events that must occur before it (the budding of the fig tree).
-In this way, the Revelation never gives us the times or dates of when the events of the Last Days will occur, instead we are taught to use the passing of one event to determine when the next event will start.
+The use of the passing of one event (the Ascension of Jesus Christ) to show us when another event will start (the events of the Seven Seals) corresponds with how the Revelation is written, which never gives us times and dates but uses the passing of events to show us when the next event will begin.
+(See: The Lesson from the Fig Tree; Matt.
+24:32-33)